CDRC GISRUK Data Challenge

 The CDRC are collaborating with GISRUK 2018 to host a data challenge that has a particular focus on Brexit.
 Entrants are encouraged to get their submissions in to be in with a chance of winning a £500 prize.

-We are inviting GISRUK conference delegates to develop a novel analysis or visualisation of CDRC and associated data in order to investigate the hypothesis set out in the Economist article “The immigration paradox Explaining the Brexit vote” (Jul 14th 2016) that argues that the rate of change in number of migrants in an area rather than the total headcount influenced the Brexit vote.
+We invite researchers intending to register as GISRUK 2018 conference delegates to develop a novel analysis or visualisation of CDRC and associated data in order to investigate the hypothesis set out in the Economist article “The immigration paradox Explaining the Brexit vote” (Jul 14th 2016) that argues that the rate of change in number of migrants in an area rather than the total headcount influenced the Brexit vote.
 We welcome analysis based on parts or all of the CDRC data listed below as well as analysis that links this with other CDRC data and other data holdings.

 Issues that might be addressed include but are by no means limited to: